esdc-edsc/label-generator/README.md

-# ESDC Labels
+# ESDC Label Generator

+**Get your projects default labels set up quickly with ease with this project!**

-Defining groups of labels that can be imported to other projects and groups for commonality within the department.
+This project identifies groups of labels that are common to almost every project.
+Providing scripts to connect to GitLab or GitHubs APIs to easily choose and add those labels directly into your project.

-## Avaliable Labels
+## Available Labels

 * [General Labels](general/labels.md)
 * [Dev Labels](dev/labels.md)